Phoenix Contact: Multiple Vulnerabilities in PLCnext Firmware

 All products

-HOTFIXUpdate PLCnext Engineer development software to the latest version
+HOTFIXUpdate PLCnext Engineer engineering software to the latest version on all workstations used to program or monitor controllers

 CVEs (63)